 Garbage & Recycling

-Lake Oswego residents and businesses receive solid waste (garbage) and recycling service from Republic Services of Lake Oswego (formerly Allied Waste), including weekly pick-up of garbage, recycling, and yard debris.
+Lake Oswego residents and businesses receive solid waste (garbage) and recycling service from Republic Services of Lake Oswego, including weekly pick-up of garbage, recycling, and yard debris.
 Food waste composting is also available for commercial customers.

 Republic Services of Lake Oswego